 Your decision concerning which plea to enter is very important.
 You should read the following explanation of the three types of pleas and think carefully before making your decision.

-PLEA OF GUILTYBy entering a plea of guilty you admit that the act is prohibited by law, that you committed the act charged, and that you have no defense or excuse for your act.
+By entering a plea of guilty you admit that the act is prohibited by law, that you committed the act charged, and that you have no defense or excuse for your act.
 Before entering your plea of guilty, you should understand the following:

 - The State has the burden of proving you violated the law.